lrq3000/mri_protocol/README.md

 ## Frequently Asked Questions

-### What is the target Dot Cockpit version?
+### What is the target version?

-The exar1 file should work with the software version introduced with the Siemens Vida, which is X...
+The exar1 file should work with the software version introduced with the Siemens Vida, which is VB30 (previous versions on the VIDA had issues with DTI reconstruction).
+The Dot Cockpit version used is a minor update from [syngo MR E11](http://cbbi.udel.edu/wp-content/uploads/2017/01/Dot_Cockpit.pdf).

 For other versions, the sequences can be reproduced using the printouts.